Majroch/jetbrains-toolbox-docker/Readme.md

 docker compose up -d
 ```

-After that, Toolbox welcome window should pop-up on screen.
+After that, Toolbox welcome window should pop up on screen.